Adultery Laws In Pennsylvania

-When adultery is the fault ground for divorce, the cheating spouse may receive a smaller share of the couple’s marital assets and less or no alimony or support.
+When adultery is the fault ground for divorce, it won’t affect the share the cheating spouse receives of the couple’s marital assets but could mean less or no alimony.
 While it is rare that adultery would impact child custody, it is possible.
 For example, if a spouse’s adulterous actions showed neglect or harm for a child, such as leaving him or her unattended or inadequately cared for.
 In such a case, the court may see this as cause for concern over that partner’s ability to care for the child.

 In order for adultery to be considered as the fault ground for a divorce, the adultery, or sexual relations outside of marriage, must be proven.
 Such proof might include pictures, text or social media messages, phone call records, receipts for things like travel, dates and gifts, or even testimony from the individual with whom the adultery was committed.